 The Alesis Turbo comes with an aluminium rack that allows you to set the pads up so that the player gets the most comfortable experience possible.
 The 8" mesh heads are also designed to respond much like an acoustic kit so that rudiments and dynamics can be practised accurately.

 The snare drum features single-zone technology so that rim-shots and powerstrokes can be sounded out with great clarity which also delivers a very authentic playing experience.
 The ride and crash cymbals have choke detection meaning that the player can grab the cymbal after hitting it to bring it to a sudden end, just like acoustic cymbals - these are features that you would usually find on much more expensive electronic kits.

 Large sound library

-The brains of the Turbo packs in an incredible 10 ready to play kits with 120 drum and cymbal sounds in total.
+The brains of the Turbo packs are an incredible 10 ready to play kits with 120 drum and cymbal sounds in total.
 Each kit has been sampled with exceptional detail so that the sound corresponds perfectly to the players' dynamic performance.
 For the more adventurous, the Turbo Mesh is fully USB/MIDI compatible so it can become part of your studio or stage workflow.

 The kit that helps you improve